tetigi/thing-academy/README.md

 ## TODO

-1. Replace words with images
+1. Replace words with images - just replace the words with urls to images.
+2. Add logic to check if an image 404s
-2. Image sources
+2. Image sources - perhaps start with just google searches, moving on to stupid image searching algorithm.
 3. Prettify